myresearch-ai/Neuro-evolution-of-AdaptiveResonanceTheory-by-a-Topological-Analysis-For-AutoHyperParameterTuning/README.md

 Experiments were performed using the glass dataset which is publicly available.
 Even though this dataset isn't so complex for classification purposes, it does present a frequently recurring problem in production environments namely; imbalanced classes which inhibits the success application of most approaches including deep learning.

 **NOTE** Please refer to the demo jupyter notebook for performance.
+I recommend using f1 score, precision, or recall for analysis.
+My demo uses accuracy for simplicity.

 Future Steps:
 ---